frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-wisdom.md

 In that same document, it says, "It is no accident that when the sacred author comes to describe the wise man, he portrays him as one who loves and seeks the truth."

 He quotes from the Book of Sirach: "'Happy the man who meditates on wisdom and reasons intelligently, who reflects in his heart on her ways and ponders her secrets.
 He pursues her like a hunter and lies in wait on her paths.
 He peers through her windows and listens at her doors.
-He camps near her house and fastens his tent-peg to her walls; he pitches his tent near her and so finds an excellent resting place; he places his children under her protection and lodges under her boughs; by her he is sheltered from the heat and he dwells in the shade of her glory' (Sir.
-14:20-27)" (*ibid*., Point 16).
+He camps near her house and fastens his tent-peg to her walls; he pitches his tent near her and so finds an excellent resting place; he places his children under her protection and lodges under her boughs; by her he is sheltered from the heat and he dwells in the shade of her glory (Sir.
+14:20-27)'" (*ibid*., Point 16).

 We can see from the Old Testament this is a gift that is highly valued, highly to be appreciated.